anamikagupta17/Django/readme.txt

- Authentication View: we will get predefined login,logout,change password,reset password..... in auth for using these all we need to include url and need to create templates for testing mail  in local to get reset link in console we can add in setting : EMAIL_BACKEND='django.core.mail.backends.console.EmailBackend'
+ Authentication View: we will get predefined login,logout,change password,reset password..... in auth for using these all we need to include url and need to create templates

+  **for testing mail  in local to get reset link in console we can add in setting : EMAIL_BACKEND='django.core.mail.backends.console.EmailBackend'

+  login decorator: if login required set then any page will be display when logged in else redirect to login
+  eg: @login_required
+  @staff_member_required: only for staff. staff can see the view